ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 $$ L_{2} = (z-v')^{2} - \pi\log{p'} + c||\theta_{2}||^{2} $$

 Will this modification work?
 Well, it might work at first galance.
 However, it is not hard to see that the contextual feature $ \phi $ can **only be obtained after MCTS**.
-As a result, this modified network cannot be directly used to evaluate tree nodes during MCTS.
+In other words, this modified network cannot be directly used to evaluate tree nodes during MCTS.

 To overcome this issue, we further modify the network so that the agent can imitate such contextual feature without executing tree searches, see the figure below.